 LIVERMORE -- School spirit at Livermore High School has never been stronger, thanks to 18-year-old Erika Gruidl, who believes everyone should have a chance to cheer.

 Gruidl created and coaches the Shooting Stars cheer team, made up of young men and women from the school's special education day class.
 Ranging from mildly to severely challenged, the nine students on the team have become school celebrities, performing at rallies and games.
 The team is even scheduled to participate on the big stage at an event at the Bankhead Theater in Livermore on April 15.

 "I wanted to give them a chance to be on a team of their own," Gruidl said.
-"I want them to feel like they're a part of the school and that everyone can
+"I want them to feel like they're a part of the school and that everyone can know who they are."

 The idea for the team grew from a conversation Gruidl had with her mother, Kim, two years ago, as the two discussed a similar program they'd heard about.
 Gruidl, a lifelong dancer and a cheerleader since her freshman year, took the idea to her cheer coach, Tracy Dreher, who also works as a special education aide.